Green Key Values

 REPARATIONS FOR SLAVERY

-Everyone in the United States has benefited, and continues to benefit, from the labor of the people of the African Diaspora who were kept as slaves or were victims of post-Fourteenth Amendment discrimination.
+Everyone in the United States has benefited, and continues to benefit, from the labor of the people of the African Diaspora who were ensalved or were victims of post-Thirteenth Amendment and post-Fourteenth Amendment discrimination.
 Full reparations should be delivered to the descendants of these people.
 These reparations can take the form of policies, services, and/or funds and should take into account the belated nature of these payments.

 EXPLICITLY EQUAL RIGHTS FOR ALL